 - NoOps, which consists of automating the deployment, monitoring, and maintenance of applications

 The conclusion is clear: the siloed nature of IT, developers, and business teams hinders collaboration and prevents companies from innovating quickly.

 To accelerate their digital transformation, organizations need to rethink their way of working.
 For example, to implement a BizDevOps approach, they can rely on a collaborative platform to centralize data in one place and develop cross-team collaboration.

-Interested in learning more about Covid’s impact on enterprise digital transformation?
+Interested in learning more about Covid’s impact on digital transformation?
 Check out our summary of Stormshield’s latest study, “Corporate digital transformation: putting maturity to the test?”